SanCo Logo Trusted Sourcing Partner • 25+ Years of Experience

 Open die when you needed closed die?
 Hello, dimensional chaos.

-We’re good, but we’re not mind readers.
+We’re good, but not mind readers.
 Bring specs or call us early.

-Spoiler alert: They can’t.
-Some excel at titanium, others specialize in rolled rings.
-Let us match you with the right one.
+They can’t.
+Some excel at titanium; others at rings.
+We’ll match you correctly.

 Forging lead times aren’t Amazon Prime.
-Get ahead of your schedule and avoid the panic.
+Get ahead and avoid panic.

 🧭 Domestic or Overseas?
 Why Not Both?